RTV-G-4 Bumper: Operations

 Six Bumper launches were made from White Sands Proving Grounds.
 The first four, launched in 1947/48 were test flights of varying degrees of success.
 The first fully successful Bumper flight was the fifth in the series, launched at 3:14 P.M.
 (MST), February 24, 1949.

 Bumper 5 was the first in the Bumper series to be launched with a fully fueled second stage.
 One minute after blast-off, at an altitude of 20 mi and a speed of just under 1 mi per second, the WAC Corporal detached from the V-2 first stage and fired its own engine.
 Forty seconds later, at second stage Brennschluss, the WAC Corporal had reached its maximum speed of 1.39 mi per second.
 It reached its peak altitude of 250 mi, a world record, six and a half minutes after launch.

 The V-2 first stage crashed into the New Mexico desert five minutes after launch 20 mi north of its firing site.
 The WAC Corporal hit the ground 12 minutes after take-off 80 mi from its launch pad.
 So great was its velocity upon impact, higher than any rocket to date, that the wreck was not found for analysis until January 1950.

 In 1949, the Joint Long Range Proving Ground was established at Cape Canaveral Air Force Station on the east coast of Florida, where the last two Bumper launches would take place.
-On July 24, 1950, Bumper 8 became the inaugural launch of "the Cape", still in use as of 2021.
-Both Bumpers 8 and 7 (fired in that sequence, a week apart).
-These flights were much ballyhooed in the American press.
+On July 24, 1950, Bumper 8 became the inaugural launch of "the Cape", still in use as of 2023.
+Both Bumpers 8 and 7 (fired in that sequence, a week apart) were much ballyhooed in the American press.